daniel-vera-g/latex-markdown-templates/README.md

 ## Acknowledge

-See the resources documentation in `/documentation/resources.md`.
+See the resources in the [Tool documentations](https://github.com/daniel-vera-g/tool-documentations) repository under the latex directory.